Apache (instrumental): Recording

 The recording was done at the EMI Abbey Road Studios in London.
-Singer-guitarist Joe Brown had bought an Italian-built tape echo unit that he did not like and gave it to The Shadows' guitarist Hank Marvin, who developed a distinctive sound using it and the tremolo arm of his Fender Stratocaster.
+Singer-guitarist Joe Brown had bought an Italian-built tape echo unit that he did not like and gave it to The Shadows' guitarist Hank Marvin, who developed a distinctive sound using it and the whammy bar of his Fender Stratocaster.
 Bruce Welch borrowed an acoustic Gibson J-200 guitar from Cliff Richard, the heavy melodic bass was performed by Jet Harris, and drums by Tony Meehan.
 Richard himself played a Chinese drum at the beginning and end to provide an atmosphere of stereotypically Native American music.

 Release and reception

 "Apache" was released with the B-side being an instrumental version of the traditional army song "The Quartermaster's Store".
 The band humorously renamed the song "Quatermasster’s Stores" in reference to the television serial Quatermass and it was arranged by Bill Shepherd.

 Record producer and A&R man Norrie Paramor preferred "Quatermasster’s Stores" over "Apache" and wanted it to be released as the A-side.
 However, he changed his mind after his daughter preferred "Apache".

+By 1963 Apache had sold over a million copies in the UK.

 It has been cited by a generation of guitarists as inspirational and is considered one of the most influential British rock 45s of the pre-Beatles era.
 In a 1963 NME article, The Shadows said, "What's the most distinctive sound of our group?
 We often wondered what it is ourselves.
 Really, it is the sound we had when we recorded 'Apache' – that kind of Hawaiian sounding lead guitar ... plus the beat".

 In March 2005, Q magazine placed "Apache" by the Shadows at number 96 on its list of the 100 Greatest Guitar Tracks.